rust-lang/project-ffi-unwind/posts/gh-comments/c-unwind-stabilization-report.md

 }
 ```

-This function now permitted to unwind C++ stack frames.
+This function is now permitted to unwind C++ stack frames.

 ```
 [Rust function with `catch_unwind`, which stops the unwinding]